danmoct/ItalianTranslate/README.md

 # Italian Recipe Translator

 ## Description:
 While traveling in Italy, I picked up a couple of Italian cookbooks in hopes of becoming a better cook.
 My only problem?
 The cookbooks were in Italian.
 After spending quite a bit of time typing and speaking Italian into a translator, I decided to write my own program that could work much faster.
-The program has two main functionalities: image-to-text and text-to-text translation.
+The program has two main functionalities: image-to-text conversion and text-to-text translation.
 The image to text portion converts text from an image into a text file while the text-to-text translation portion translates Italian text into English, outputting a translated text file.
 Future versions will provide better error handling and a better, more intuitive user experience.

 ## Installation:
 The program relies on the PyTesseract, OpenCV and googletrans APIs.
 You must have these libraries installed in order for the project to run.